 The definition of Arbitrage: "Arbitrage is the simultaneous purchase and sale of an asset to profit from a price difference".

-It is a trade that profits by exploiting the price differences of exchanges or market inefficiencies.
+Arbitrage is a trade that profits by exploiting the price differences of exchanges or market inefficiencies.
 Arbitrage exists as a result of market inefficiencies and would not exist if all markets were perfectly efficient.
-For a detailed explanation of how to set it up, go the the full Arbitrage documentation.
+For a detailed explanation of how to set it up, click here..

-Prices between exchanges and pairs can be different, due to supply and demand.
-Make use of those price differences without the need to withdraw your funds from your exchange!
+Prices between exchanges and pairs can be different due to supply and demand.
+Make use of these price differences without withdrawing your funds from your exchange!